CloudWthAlex/Amazon-CloudFront-CDN-Lab/README.md

 ---

-## 📖 Overview
+## 📌 Project Overview

-This project demonstrates how to deliver content globally using **Amazon CloudFront**, AWS’s Content Delivery Network (CDN).
+This project demonstrates how to deliver content globally using **Amazon CloudFront**, a Content Delivery Network (CDN) service from AWS.

-I built a simple architecture where an image stored in **Amazon S3** is delivered through CloudFront’s global edge locations for faster performance, lower latency, and secure origin access.

-This simulates how real companies accelerate websites, media platforms, and static web applications for users worldwide.
+In this lab, I created a CloudFront distribution connected to an Amazon S3 bucket and used it to deliver an image through CloudFront’s global edge locations.
+This simulates how companies make websites and media load faster for users around the world.

+This project focuses on performance, scalability, and real-world cloud architecture basics.

 ---

-## 🎯 What This Project Shows
+## 🎯 Objectives

-* Understanding of CDN architecture
+By completing this lab, I learned how to:

+* Create an Amazon S3 bucket to store content
+* Upload and manage files in S3
-* Hands-on experience with AWS CloudFront
+* Create a CloudFront distribution
-* Integration between S3 and CloudFront
+* Deliver content using a CloudFront domain
-* Performance optimization using caching
+* Understand how caching improves performance
-* Secure origin configuration

 ---